77Vincent/sequelize-easy-query/README.md

   }),
 })
 ```
-You can still add querystring for further ordering, the new added query will take place:
+New querystring can still be added for further ordering, the new added order-query will take place:
 ```bash
 example.com/api/users?updated_at=DESC
 ```